Kosalos/DistanceField/README.md

 I have many things to get past this, but no success. \
 Money is no problem. \
 Please make the necessary changes to the shader to allow for many more spheres, \
-then name you price to teach me what you did.
+then name your price to teach me what you did.

 thanks \
 $$$$$$$$$$$$$$$$$$$$$$$$$$$$$